lu-ci/apex-sigma-core/docs/configuration/core.md

   The value of the `username` key is a **string**.
 * `password`: Same as the `username` key.
 Used for authorization when needed.
 If you don't need to authorize, input anything you want, the key is still required.
   The value of the `password` key is a **string**.
-* `cache_type`: This specifies the type of cache that the bot should use for storing temporary data during runtime to increase performance.
-  In most cases for self-hosts this isn't needed due to serving a very tiny amount of servers and users.
-Consider setting this variable only if you ever cross around 9.000 servers or 450.000 users.
-  The possible types are `none`, `memory`, `ttl`, `lru`, `redis` and `mixed`.
-If an unknown value is entered it will default to `none`.
-  The value of the `cache_type` key is a **string**.

 ### `preferences.yml` Contents